One of the things many women struggle with is saying no. Not because we’re inherently incapable of saying it, but because of our good girl training.

 When you do that, you become more comfortable with setting clean boundaries.
 In other words, you become comfortable with the idea of saying no. You become less concerned about what others will think of you and more comfortable with caring for yourself.

 As you’re building that habit, it can be useful to see how others are doing it.
 To see what a clean and compassionate no looks like in practice.
-That’s what this recipe is all about.
-We’ve got scripts you can use to support you in saying no. Scroll down to check them out.
+That’s what this visibility recipe is all about.
+We’ve got scripts you can use to support you in saying no.

 Here are the scripts to try out.
 Identify a comparable scenario to one in your own life.
 Try the words on for size.
 Adjust them as necessary to suit your vernacular and circumstances.